Canon M6 vs Olympus TG-5

 It is notable that the M6 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M6 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The M6 was replaced by the Canon M6 Mark II, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Olympus TG-5 Manual.
+Further information on the features and operation of the M6 and TG-5 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Olympus TG-5 Manual.